FACT CHECK: Trump's Oval Office Pitch For A Border Wall

 "The border wall would very quickly pay for itself.
 The cost of illegal drugs exceeds $500 billion a year — vastly more than the $5.7 billion we have requested from Congress.
 The wall will also be paid for, indirectly, by the great new trade deal we have made with Mexico."

 The president is referring to the United States-Mexico-Canada Agreement, which was signed by the leaders of the three countries on Nov.
 30, 2018.
 In recent weeks, Trump has repeatedly claimed that the new pact would usher in huge economic benefits, essentially making up for the cost of the wall.
 The problem with that is twofold: First, the agreement has to be approved by Congress, and that's not a sure thing, so presumptions about how much money it will bring in are premature.
 Second, many economists say the new agreement is at best a modest reworking of the North American Free Trade Agreement and are skeptical about its economic benefits.
-Typical was Phil Levy of the Chicago Council on Global Affairs, who wrote "there is very little in the USMCA to suggest it will create an economic growth spurt in the United States."
+Typical was Phil Levy of the Chicago Council on Global Affairs, who wrote that "there is very little in the USMCA to suggest it will create an economic growth spurt in the United States."

 Claim 6: $5.7 billion request